跳转到内容

 Section titled “Execute commands on resources with replicas”

-When executing a command on a resource with multiple replicas using the IResource overload, the command runs in parallel on all instances:
+When executing a command on a resource with multiple replicas using the C# IResource overload, the command runs in parallel on all instances:

 // For a resource with replicas, the command executes on all instances